Scientific research and exploration

 The Galathea expeditions

 In the long line of great Danish expeditions, the first two Galathea expeditions stand out with particular clarity.
-Partly because of their large scope and findings, and partly because they had several destinations in common, which enabled scientists to observe the development stretching over an entire century.
+Partly because of their scope and findings, and partly because they had several destinations in common, which enabled scientists to observe the development stretching over an entire century.

 Especially within scientific marine research, Denmark was in the vanguard among the European countries.
 The reasons for this included the fact that Denmark has always been a seafaring nation, as well as the fact that at a very early stage Denmark developed a tradition for close cooperation between science and the navy.